-[†]I thank Pirmin Fessler, Markus Knell, Walpurga Köhler-Töglhofer, Lukas Reiss and Josef Zuckerstätter for helpful comments.
+[†]I thank Pirmin Fessler, Markus Knell, Walpurga Köhler-Töglhofer, Hans Pitlik, Lukas Reiss and Josef Zuckerstätter as well as an anonymous referee for helpful comments.
 The views expressed are those of the author and do not necessarily reflect those of the Oesterreichische Nationalbank.